 Exposure to new learning environments comes with an element of risk and as such, a formal assessment of each situation needs to be completed before a trip takes place.
 Children should be able to experience a wide range of activities, and health and safety measures should help them to do this safely, not stop them.

-Teach Out Risk Assessment Categories:
+Risk Assessment Categories:

 Category A: Activities where the risks are considered the same as in everyday life, eg. Visits to the theatre, sports fixtures, visits to zoo, coastal and countryside walks.